BungHolem32/w2v_expenses_frontend/README.md

 # WAY2VAT Home Assignment - Ui Part

-this project was built as part of home assignment of way2vat company:
+This project was built as part of home assignment of way2vat company This project was built on Vue Framework:

 Here are the requirements:
 1. Create an empty table (expenses) with the following column: